bbc/gel/src/components/search.md

 ## Introduction

+GEL documents [global](https://www.bbc.co.uk/gel/guidelines/global-search) and [local](https://www.bbc.co.uk/gel/guidelines/local-search) search separately.
+However, for the sake of consistency, each _mode_ of search is implemented as a similar visual, semantic, and interactive pattern.

+This Page does not document search results or filtering.
+Choosing a suggestion based on a search term takes the user directly to the suggested permalink, whereas pressing the submit button will take the user to the [www.bbc.co.uk/search](https://www.bbc.co.uk/search) page to browse and filter results.

 ## Recommended markup

-Whether local or global, the search must be marked up as a `role="search"` landmark, making it available to screen reader shortcuts.
+Whether local or global, the search component must be marked up as a `role="search"` landmark, making it available to screen reader shortcuts.
 The `role="search"` attribution must not be placed on the form, but instead on a wrapping element[^1].
 ARIA roles suppress implicit roles, and remove their associated behaviors.
 Screen readers should still be able to identify the form as a form.

 ```html
 <div class="gef-search" role="search">